GrzegorzKozub/arch/README.md

   mkinitcpio -p linux && mkinitcpio -p linux-lts
   ```
 8. Exit, unmount and reboot
-9. Use `crypt.zsh` to enable unlocking Linux partition using TPM and save recovery key
+9. Use `crypt.sh` to enable unlocking Linux partition using TPM and save recovery key

 ## Wayland